Michael Phelps

-Early life
+Early life and education

 Phelps was born in Baltimore, Maryland, and raised in the Rodgers Forge neighborhood of nearby Towson.
-He attended Rodgers Forge Elementary, Dumbarton Middle School, and Towson High School.
 Phelps is the youngest of three children.
 His mother, Deborah Sue "Debbie" Phelps (née Davisson), is a middle school principal.
-His father, Michael Fred Phelps, was a retired Maryland State Trooper who played football in high school and college and tried out for the team now known as the Washington Commanders in the 1970s.
-Phelps is of English, German, Irish, Scottish, and Welsh descent.
+His father, Michael Fred Phelps, was a retired Maryland State Trooper who played football in high school and college and tried out for the Washington Redskins in the 1970s.
 His parents divorced in 1994 when he was nine years old, and his father remarried in 2000.
 Phelps later revealed that the divorce had a severe negative impact on him and his siblings, and his relationship with his father was distant for a few years after the divorce.
-He graduated from Towson High School in 2003.
+He attended Rodgers Forge Elementary, Dumbarton Middle School, and graduated from Towson High School in 2003.

 Phelps began swimming at the age of seven, partly because of the influence of his sisters and partly to provide him with an outlet for his energy.
 After retirement in 2016, he stated "The only reason I ever got in the water was my mom wanted me to just learn how to swim.
 My sisters and myself fell in love with the sport, and we decided to swim."
 When Phelps was in the sixth grade, he was diagnosed with attention deficit hyperactivity disorder (ADHD).
 By the age of 10, he held a national record for his age group (in the 100-meter butterfly) and began to train at the North Baltimore Aquatic Club under coach Bob Bowman.
 More age group records followed, and as of August 21, 2018, Phelps still held 11 age group records, eight in long course, and three in short course.

 Swimming career

 Training

 Phelps has trained under Bob Bowman since he was 11 years old.
 Bowman swam for Florida State University from 1983 to 1985.
 Phelps has said Bowman reminded him of a drill sergeant because of his disciplined and regimented ways.
-However, Phelps has said, "Training with Bob is the smartest thing I've ever done ...
+Phelps has said, "Training with Bob is the smartest thing I've ever done ...
 I'm not going to swim for anyone else."
 After the 2004 Summer Olympics, Bowman was hired as the head coach for the University of Michigan after Jon Urbanchek retired.
 Phelps joined Bowman at Michigan to train and attended classes over a span of four years, but did not pursue a degree.
 Phelps served as a volunteer assistant coach at Michigan.
 After the 2008 Summer Olympics, Bowman returned to Baltimore as CEO at the North Baltimore Aquatic Club.
 Phelps also returned to Baltimore with Bowman.
 When Bowman was hired as the men's and women's swimming coach at Arizona State University in 2015, Phelps moved to Arizona to continue training under Bowman.
 There is a popular myth that Phelps ate 12,000 calories every day, but Phelps has stated it has been exaggerated and that he did not eat so much even in his growing days.